Bordered manifolds with torus boundary and the link surgery formula: A-infinity -modules

 \subsection{Hypercubes as type-$D$ modules}

 In this section, we present a helpful perspective of hypercubes and hyperboxes in terms of type-$D$ modules over certain algebras which we call the \emph{cube} and \emph{box} algebras.
 Many natural hyperbox operations, such as compression, have natural interpretations as $A_\infty$-module operations with respect to these algebras.
-This material is new to this article.

 We will not use the cube and box algebras explicitly in this paper, but they are related to our reinterpretation of the Manolescu and Ozsv\'{a}th's link surgery formula in terms of type-$D$ modules over the algebra $\cL$.